EU small print sheds light on Belarus repression

 People found to have used secure apps, such as Telegram, to follow protests, have had their fingers broken in punishment, the source added.

-Three entities blacklisted last week showed the industrial scale and sophistication of the repression.
+Meanwhile, three entities blacklisted last week showed the industrial scale and sophistication of the repression.

 The EU said the firm 140 Repair Plant manufactured armoured vehicles for the regime.